Air shower (room): Design and functionality

 Air is channeled within the air shower using a closed-loop system, where it is continuously re-circulated.
 Air is forced through a motorized filter/blower module into a large plenum, then into the shower through jet nozzles.
 Particle-laden, contaminated air is routed out of the shower compartment through floor vents and returned to the filtration unit.
 This process ensures that only decontaminated air is used to remove particulates from personnel and other equipment, such as supply carts.

 Often, air showers are equipped with air ionizers to reduce static electricity, as large volumes of high-velocity air create electric charges.
-Since laboratory equipment, electronic measuring instruments and many hi-tech manufactured goods can often be damaged by electrostatic discharge, ionizers are essential in rendering material surfaces electrically neutral prior to entering the cleanroom.
+Since laboratory equipment, electronic measuring instruments and many hi-tech manufactured goods can often be damaged by electrostatic discharge, ionizers are essential in rendering material surfaces electrically neutral before entering the cleanroom.

 Safety

 Interlocking mechanisms are a common air shower feature to prevent both exits from being opened simultaneously, which would allow outside air to enter a tightly controlled environment.
-This requires occupants to stay inside until the decontamination cycle has completed.
+This requires occupants to stay inside until the decontamination cycle has been completed.
 For this reason, safety features such as emergency stops are required by most safety administrations.
-Alternatively, the air shower may consist of a long tunnel not equipped with doors; personnel slowly walk through to reach the controlled area.
+Alternatively, the air shower may consist of a long tunnel not equipped with doors.
+Personnel slowly walk through to reach the controlled area.
 Air handling equipment creates an isolated atmosphere using pressure differentials to create fluid boundaries between the inner and outer environments.